bufbuild-ru/docs/docs/bsr/admin/instance/webhooks/index.md

 ## Webhooks with Connect

 This guide uses a Go [Connect](https://connectrpc.com/) client and generated Go code for the webhooks service.
-This code was generated using the `connectrpc/go` [plugin](https://buf.build/connectrpc/go) in the [BSR public repository](https://buf.build/bufbuild/buf).The generated module from that plugin includes:
+This code was generated using the `connectrpc/go` [plugin](https://buf.build/connectrpc/go) in the [BSR public repository](https://buf.build/bufbuild/buf).

+The generated module from that plugin includes:

 - packages based in the [original Protobuf packages](https://buf.build/bufbuild/buf/docs/main) from the BSR module
 - a nested `connect` package for RPC handlers and clients that use the [connect-go library](https://connectrpc.com/docs/go/getting-started).